apache/ignite-3/modules/schema/src/main/java/org/apache/ignite/internal/schema/README.md

 All columns within a group are split into groups of fixed-size columns and variable-size columns.
 Withing the group of fixsize columns, the columns are sorted by size, then by column name.
 Within the group of varsize columns, the columns are sorted by column name.
 Inside a row default values and nulls are omitted and encoded in the null-defaults map (essentially, a bitset).
-The size of the varsize columns offsets table is equal to the number of non-null non-default varsize columns multiplied by 2 (a single entry in the offsets table is 2 bytes).
-The offset stored in the offsets table is calculated from the beginning of the chunk.
+The size of the varsize columns offsets table is equal to the number of non-null varsize columns multiplied by entry size (a single entry size in the offsets table may be 1-2-4 bytes depending on format).
+The offset stored in the offsets table is calculated from the very first column value offset.

 ### Row construction and access
 To assemble a row with some schema, an instance of `org.apache.ignite.internal.schema.row.RowAssembler`